fastlane/docs/docs/actions/sh.md

-> Allows running an arbitrary shell command.
-Be aware of a specific behavior of 'sh' action with regard to the working directory.
-For details refer to Advanced.md
+> Allows running an arbitrary shell command.<br>Be aware of a specific behavior of `sh` action with regard to the working directory.
+For details, refer to [Advanced](https://docs.fastlane.tools/advanced/#directory-behavior).

 sh ||